PubuduJ/student-management-system-back-end/README.md

 #### Clone this repository
 1. Clone the project using `https://github.com/PubuduJ/student-management-system-back-end.git` terminal command.
 2. Open the `pom.xml` file from **IntelliJ IDEA**, make sure to open this as a project.
+3. Change the `spring.datasource.password` in the `application.properties` to your local machine MySQL server password.

 ## Credits
 This project was carried out under the guidance of the [IJSE](https://www.ijse.lk/) Direct Entry Program 9.